From playing rugby to taking up cricket – Connecting the nuts and bolts of Plimmer’s journey

 Just over a month ago, the narrative surrounding Plimmer seemed a touch different.
 After playing 28 T20Is, she was averaging just over 10.
 However, amid her failures, there was a subplot hidden somewhere: During the England series in July this year, the New Zealand management had backed the 20-year-old to open the batting.
 That move is paying dividends for both Plimmer and New Zealand in the World Cup.
 Just before the mega event, there was also a watershed moment waiting to happen, which in turn gave her the required belief that she was on the right path.

 “I think the change to opening the batting from being in the middle-order sort of changed my mindset,” she told RevSportz.
 “How I want to play, what I want to do out there.
 The biggest thing is the backing from the rest of the team and support staff.
-Obviously, getting a few runs under your belt can help, scoring that fifty against Australia (T20I played in Brisbane) gave me the confidence to know what I was doing was good enough.”
+Obviously, getting a few runs can help, scoring that fifty against Australia (T20I played in Brisbane) gave me the confidence to know what I was doing was good enough.”

 There is something else noticeable about Plimmer’s batting during the World Cup: Her calibrated approach against spin.
 The opener has consistently charged down the track in order to get to the pitch of the ball on slow decks of the UAE.

 “I have done a little bit of work around where my hip position should be, how my weight is pushing, on the lower tracks that we are seeing in Dubai.
 A lot of emphasis on trying to get forward and into the ball.
-Yes, being able to skip down the track and being able to get to the ball has been a massive part of net (practice),” she reckons.
+Yes, being able to skip down the track and being able to get to the ball has been a massive part of nets (practice),” she reckons.

 There is a lot more to Plimmer’s chronicles than just her batting.
 What about her childhood days?
-How and when did she pick up the game of cricket?
+How and when did she pick up the game?
 The interesting part is that Plimmer’s first love wasn’t cricket.
 Instead, she was fascinated by a game which involves an elongated ellipsoidal ball.
+“When I was a kid, I really liked playing rugby sevens, probably that is what I wanted to do.
+I used to play softball, I guess that sort of carried over to cricket about the bat and ball aspect of hand-eye coordination,” she pointed out.

 But she was destined to play the game of willow and leather.
 Amelia Kerr, her New Zealand teammate, was one of the key reasons behind the change in destiny.
-Plimmer knew Amelia’a family from a young age.
+Plimmer knew Amelia’s family from a young age.
 With time, Amelia became a sort of mentor and an inspirational figure for Plimmer.
 She also joined Tawa college, which is renowned for producing international cricketers like Sophie Devine, Amelia and Jess Kerr, and Rebecca Burns.

 She is also an admirer of Devine, another product of Tawa college, and the current skipper of the New Zealand team.
 “Sophie has been amazing for us in the last couple of years.
 Obviously, it is sad to see her go after this T20 World Cup as far as captaining the side is concerned.
 But she has put in a lot of work behind the scenes to ensure we gel and connect as a group.